Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 ### 2 - Synapse Teams

-Here are the teams required and recommended for challenges.
+Here are the Synapse Teams created by the tool `createchallenge`:

 * **Challenge Participant Team** - Synapse Projects must have a participant team associated with them for them to be a challenge.
 This will allow users to register for your challenge.